pypr/compyle/examples/README.rst

 Just like the ``Kernel`` we also have a ``Cython`` class to run pure Cython code.
 Here is an example of its usage::

-  from pysph.cpy.config import use_config
+  from compyle.config import use_config
-  from pysph.cpy.types import annotate from pysph.cpy.low_level import Cython, nogil, parallel, prange
+  from compyle.types import annotate from compyle.low_level import Cython, nogil, parallel, prange

   import numpy as np